-• The Alliance encourages applicants to contact The Alliance in the way that they are most comfortable, whether it is in person, by phone, by email fax or mail.
-Recently, The Alliance has added additional client services staff to enhance its customer service via all these means.

-• Website Resources.
-The Alliance website contains a significant amount of information that applicants can access.

-Examination Candidate Handbook 2011 which describes the process of applying for the examinations, lists fees and provides other relevant policies.
-The Alliance has added a section on the role of the regulator with a flow chart on the licensing/registration process to assist applicants in understanding the regulatory process.
-Orientation Resource for the Physiotherapy Competency Exam which is a 140 page document that describes the examination, provides sample questions and explains what type of information is included on the examination

-• Exam Blueprint which outlines what information will be tested in the exam

-• Examination Reference List which assists applicants by providing a list of references and a Lexicon that should be reviewed when studying for the examination.

-• The Credentialing Package describes how applicants can have their education reviewed, what type of information they need to provide and the forms that they must submit.

-• Educational Credentials FAQ and Qualifications Assessment FAQ have been reviewed and revised in 2010.
-These documents answer questions about the credential review process for applicants.

-• A new webpage that discusses how to prepare for the exam as well as new section for individuals attempting the examination process for a second time called "repeating the exam".
+- The Alliance encourages applicants to contact The Alliance in the way that they are most comfortable, whether it is in person, by phone, by email fax or mail.
+Recently, The Alliance has added additional client services staff to enhance its customer service via all of these means. - Website Resources.
+The Alliance website contains a significant amount of information that applicants can - Examination Candidate Handbook 2011 which describes the process of applying for the examinations, lists fees and provides other relevant policies.
+The Alliance has included a section on the role of the regulator with a flow chart on the licensing/registration process to assist applicants in understanding the regulatory process. - Orientation Resource for the Physiotherapy Competency Exam which is a 140 page document that describes the examination, provides sample questions and explains what type of information is included on the examination - Exam Blueprint which outlines what information will be tested in the exam - Examination Reference List which assists applicants by providing a list of references and a Lexicon that should be reviewed when studying for the examination. - The Credentialing Package describes how applicants can have their education reviewed, what type of information they need to provide and the forms that they must submit. - Educational Credentials FAQ and Qualifications Assessment FAQ.
+These documents answer questions about the credential review process for applicants. - A webpage that discusses how to prepare for the exam as well as a section for individuals attempting the examination process for a second time called "repeating the exam".
 This section contains guidelines for preparing for a second attempt and assists individuals to reflect on their performance.

-Additionally, there is a bridging program available at Ryerson University for Internationally Educated Physiotherapists and an Exam Skills Preparation Program also hosted at Ryerson University.

-b) Describe how your organization provides information to applicants about these resources.
+Additionally, there is a bridging program at the University of Toronto for Internationally Educated Physiotherapists (formerly at Ryerson University) and an Exam Skills Preparation Program which will also b) Describe how your organization provides information to applicants about these resources.